BenAHOU/benahou.github.io/README.md

 ## Preprints

+1. Form domination and tent space estimates for operators on the half-space.
+Joint with Pascal Auscher, Emiel Lorist and Andreas Rosén.
+HAL: [05733321](https://hal.science/hal-05733321).
 1. On non-uniqueness of mild solutions and stationary singular solutions to the Navier-Stokes equations.
 Joint with Alexey Cheskidov. arXiv: [2603.03666](https://arxiv.org/abs/2603.03666).
 1. On well-posedness for non-autonomous parabolic Cauchy problems with rough initial data. arXiv: [2505.09387](https://arxiv.org/abs/2505.09387).